jjgarc26/Simonpt2/README.md

-# Simonpt2
+# TypeScript-with-react
-New simon game version
+Using TypeScript with React